Emmett/Furla Oasis: Merger with Oasis Ventures and continued productions (2013–17)

-The company was founded as Emmett/Furla Films by Randall Emmett and George Furla in 1998.
 The company was later joined by Dubai-based financier Oasis Ventures Entertainment on July 22, 2013.
 Emmett said, "We are excited about working with Oasis and really see tremendous synergy.
 We will continue financing our bigger budget studio co-productions and will be more aggressive than ever in our financing commitments."
-On June 3, 2014, Emmett/Furla Oasis Films signed a first-look deal with Craig Piligian's Pilgrim Studios to develop and produce docu-series and other unscripted shows.
+The now-renamed Emmett/Furla Oasis Films celebrated the fifteenth anniversary of its foundation in September.